microsoft/EntraSuite-Training/Scenarios/Scenario1.md

 	![imagen 1](../images/VID-01.png)

-5. Sign in to the test user’s **My Account** with their Microsoft Entra credentials.
+5. Sign in to the test userï¿½s **My Account** with their Microsoft Entra credentials.
 Select **Get my Verified ID** to issue a verified workplace credential

 	![imagen 2](../images/VID-02.png)